the way of Helcim

 This can be a daunting task, but management like all other skills can be learned.
 We're here to help you develop those skills and empower you to take on what may seem like daunting challenges.

 It is common in companies to interpret the term "individual contributor" (IC) as a career path for those that don't aspire to be managers.
 At Helcim we understand that management is not for everyone and that there needs to be viable career options for those that want something else.
-However, this is sometimes misunderstood as an individual contributor being a lone wolf, which is incorrect.
-Instead, everyone at Helcim needs to strive to be a leader to the people around them regardless of having direct reports.
-To better understand the IC path, there are a couple concepts to grasp:
+However, this is what we look for in individual contributors as they advance:

 Radius of impact - This refers to the sphere of people that are impacted by your work.
 Are you a lone individual working on a small feature, or are you building frameworks to enable others to work, build and create faster?
 Are you impacting the growth of a small team or an entire department?